hero media

 Travelling to the UK just changed forever.
 Here’s what it means for Australian passport holders and dual citizens.

-From 25 February 2026, the UK will require all visitors from Australia to have the new Electronic Travel Authorisation (ETA) visa.
+The UK now requires all visitors from Australia to have the new Electronic Travel Authorisation (ETA).

 What does it mean if you only have an Australian passport?

-For sole Australian passport holders heading to the UK for short-term stays, transit, tourism or business, this simply means applying for the visa online before getting on that flight.
-An approved ETA visa stays valid for two years, or until your passport expires, whichever comes first.
+For sole Australian passport holders heading to the UK for short-term stays, transit, tourism or business, this simply means applying for the digital travel permission online before getting on that flight.
+An approved ETA stays valid for two years, or until your passport expires, whichever comes first.

 The application process is very simple, and if you have ever applied for the US ESTA or the Canadian eTA, it will be nothing new.